 Once you have told someone, you can make a fresh commitment to stop having sex before marriage.
 God’s word is clear about what honors him, and he wants you to have purity in your dating relationships.
-If you need more convincing on this point, check out some other topics related to sex before marriage.
+If you need more convincing on this point, check out some other topics related to sex before marriage on PursueGOD.org.

-Making a one-time decision to not having sex anymore is not good enough.
+Making a one-time decision to not have sex until marriage is not good enough.
 Eventually, you will fall back into that habit if you do not set up proper boundaries in your life.
 Be honest about the situations that lead you into temptation, and do everything you can to ruthlessly eliminate those situations.

 If you have crossed the line and have had sex before marriage, it is not too late for you.
 If you truly have a desire to honor God with your everyday decisions, you can have a fresh start in this important area of sexual purity.